-- community service; e.g., involvement in organizations & activities;
+- Community service; e.g., involvement in organizations & activities;

-Application must be submitted to the student’s Counselor by the third Friday in March.
-The HHS Scholarship Commmittee meets in April to select a recipient of the Vadie Honea Scholarship Award.
+- Application is submitted to the student’s Guidance Counselor by the third Friday in March.
+The HHS Scholarship Committee meets in April to select a deserving recipient.
+Winners and counselors are then notified.